Skip to main content

 When your young one is ready to start learning computer basics try the starter computer.
 Its special keyboard and programs will help get them familar with using a mouse, opening a program, typing on the keyboard and more.

-Older kids can also use our computer in the child friendly Computer Zone
+Older kids can also use our computer in the Kids' Computer Zone.

 Did you have fun at the library and need help deciding what to do next?
-Click on one of the resources below to see local recommendations for family-friendly events, activities, and places to go.
+There is a wide variety of local family-friendly events, activities, and places to go.

 Parenting Collection